delta-kim/document/DecentralizedSMSVerification protocol_en.md

 In order to prevent the verifier from fraud, the following measures are generally taken:

-1. When returning a list of user-selectable authentication terminals in the authentication terminal pool, the MSISDN of the authentication terminal access should be displayed in a non-cleartext or semi-cleartext format.
-In this way, the authenticator will not be able to select the authentication terminal controlled by themselves in the optional authentication list, thus preventing the authenticator from forging the MSISDN of others through technical means for fraud.
+1. When returning a list of user-selectable verification terminals in the verification terminal pool, the MSISDN of the verification terminal access should be displayed in a non-cleartext or semi-cleartext format.
+In this way, the authenticator will not be able to select the verification terminal controlled by themselves in the optional verification list, thus preventing the authenticator from forging the MSISDN of others through technical means for fraud.
 2. Keep multiple verification terminals in sync for verification.
 In this way, dishonest verifiers will have difficulty conspiring with other unfamiliar verifiers.
 This mechanism can further increase the difficulty of dishonest verifiers' operations.

 Through the above measures, the occurrence of fraudulent behavior by verifiers can be effectively prevented, protecting the security and reliability of the system.